jokester/rbpi-btrfs-image/README.md

 ## Disclaimer

+- `btrfs-convert` program required here is somehow deprecated and removed in some distributions.
+Use at your risk.
-This script is written for, and only tested on, Raspberry Pi 4B.
+- This script is written for, and only tested on, Raspberry Pi 4B.
 I don't own other Pi-s to try on.
 Glad to hear how it works for other models.

 <!--
 (It *likely* work on other images: all images are build with [similar configurations](https://salsa.debian.org/raspi-team/image-specs))